SmoothHacker/Tuscan-Leather/README.md

 * Breakpoint System
   * We place a breakpoint at the start of all kernel basic blocks.
 This allows us to track if we're hitting new kernel code
-  * Breakpoints feed by file with a format provided in a python script that uses Binary Ninja
 * Syscall Fuzzing
   * Basic version of syscall fuzzing
     * Likely restricted set because of parameters and structs